 - Garbage receptacles are provided and renters shall leave the facility in a clean and sanitary condition at the end of the day.

-- If the Facility is left unkempt, a $50.00 fee will be applied to your credit card.
+- If the Facility is left unkempt, a clean-up fee will be applied to your credit card.

 - Pets are allowed at the Picnic Shelters, but must be under control at all times and must be on a leash not exceeding 2 metres (6 feet)

 - Reservations can only be made by contacting Administration Office 519-367-3040.

 - Youth Group camping refers to non-profit, charitable, adult supervised youth groups generally with youth under 18 years of age.
 Adult supervision (must be 18 or over).
 Should not be less than 1 adult for each 10 youth, e.g. Boy Scouts, Girl Guides, Church Youth Groups

 - Group camping refers to an organized group of families or organized club consisting of adults or adults and children who wish to reserve as a group in the non-serviced campgrounds.
 There is a minimum of 25 people required (per night), for a 'group' reservation